 Because forward-looking statements involve risks and uncertainties, we caution that there are important factors, in addition to those listed above, that may cause actual results to differ materially from those contained in the forward-looking statements.
 For a detailed discussion of those factors, see Part I, Item IA.
-Risk Factors in our Annual Report on Form 10-K for the year ended December 31, 2006.
+Risk Factors in our Annual Report on Form 10-K for the year ended December 31, 2006 and Part II, Item 1A.
+Risk Factors of this Form 10-Q.

-Consolidated Statement of Income (Unaudited)
+The Williams Companies, Inc. Consolidated Statement of Operations (Unaudited)